-Figure 5 charts GWP results versus ADP FF /kg product Cradle to Grave A1 to C4.
-Figure 6 charts Photochemical Smog (POCP) Acidification (Ap), Marine Eutrophication (Ep Marine) and GWP results/kg product A1 to C4.
-Both charts show highest results from product manufacture A1 to A3, nearest that is B2 maintenance from cleaning and least are A4 and C2 transport, C1 demolish and D4 disposal.
+Figure 5 charts A1 to C4 GWP results versus ADP FF /kg product.
+Figure 6 charts A1 to C4 Photochemical Smog (POCP), Acidification (Ap), Marine Eutrophication (Ep M) and GWP results/kg product.
+Both charts show A1 to A3 product manufacture highest results and B2 maintenance (cleaning) second highest.
+A3 Construct (Install) and B3 Repair are third but other stages have no significance.

-Figure 5 GWP Vs ADPFF /kg A1 to C4
+Figure 5 GWP Vs ADP FF /kg A1-C4

-Figure 6 GWP, POCP, AP & EPMP /kg A1 to C4
+Figure 6 GWP, POCP, AP & EP M/kg A1-C4

-Module D Beyond System Boundary results show typical D1 Reuse of 60% of least-worn product in low traffic bedroom, office and storage areas for 40 more years reduces all impacts >40%/kg for a 60-year building life with the same new flooring to 40% of floor area in high traffic areas.
+Module D Beyond System Boundary results show typical D1 Reuse of 60% of least-worn product in low traffic bedroom, office and storage areas for 40 more years reduces all impacts >40%/kg for a 60-year building life with the same new product to 40% of the floor area in high traffic areas.
 Results for phases A4 to C4 are significant and these remain unchanged for replacement flooring over the building life.